 If you feel you may have been subject to discrimination, sexual harassment of victimisation, then feel free to contact us for a confidential and no-obligation consultation.

-Contact Tyler Farr on 0410 882 437 or by email at email@example.com.
-Tyler is a passionate advocate who has supported clients who have experienced sexual harassment, victimisation and discrimination in resolving their matters through empathy, compassion and a strong understanding of the law.
+Contact JFM Lawyers on (02) 9199 8597 or by email at firstname.lastname@example.org.
+We are passionate advocates who has supported clients who have experienced sexual harassment, victimisation and discrimination.

 - Do your employees work from home?
 Legal issues to consider - December 10, 2020